kittiSama/diverse-discord-entertainment-bot/README.md

 # diverse-discord-entertainment-bot
 A diverse discord bot I have created for discord's 1st hack week.

-The bot features various commands which I made for fun and maybe even win the grand prize.
+The bot features various commands which I made for fun and a chance to even win the grand prize.
 I had attempted to use many different discord features, such as normal text, voice chat, reactions, and sending images.

 NOTICE: some features of the bot can only work when the bot is running on my computer, so in order to test those features,